 The juicer is handy for alcoholic drinks like an orange creamsicle cocktail using freshly squeezed orange juice.

 It’s great for juicing a bunch of lemons.
 Lemon juice keeps well in a jar in the refrigerator.
-Then it can be used in lemony potatoes, grilled tofu, hummus, seitan piccata, vegan feta cheese, or cashew salad dressing.

 What I dislike about it